fkunneman/Chefbot_NCF/README.md

 A step-by-step guidance to set up the conversational agent:

 1. Install the current github repository
-  - Requirement: python3 - install if you have not done so already.
+  - python3 is required - install if you have not done so already.
-  - In the command line: clone this repository to a local folder of choice: 'git clone git@github.com:fkunneman/Chefbot_NCF.git'
+  - In the command line, clone this repository to a local folder of choice: `git clone git@github.com:fkunneman/Chefbot_NCF.git`
-  - Install with 'python3 setup.py install' in the command line, or add to your pythonpath ('export PYTHONPATH=$PYTHONPATH:<path_to_the repository>/Chefbot_NFC/:')
+  - Install with `python3 setup.py install` in the command line, or add to your pythonpath (`export PYTHONPATH=$PYTHONPATH:<path_to_the repository>/Chefbot_NFC/:`)
 2. Install software to set up a server tunnel (current instructions are for setting up ngrok, but other services of choice would also do)
   - Download ngrok from https://ngrok.com/download
-  - On Linux or OSX you can unzip ngrok from a terminal using the command 'unzip /path/to/ngrok.zip'.
+  - On Linux or OSX you can unzip ngrok from a terminal using the command `unzip /path/to/ngrok.zip`.
 On Windows, double click ngrok.zip.
   - Signup to ngrok for a free account (https://dashboard.ngrok.com/signup), needed for authorization.
   - Copy your authtoken from https://dashboard.ngrok.com/auth
-  - Connect the authtoken in the terminal (on Linux or OSX) or after running ngrok.exe (on Windows), with the following command: './ngrok authtoken <YOUR_AUTH_TOKEN>'
+  - Connect the authtoken in the terminal (on Linux or OSX) or after running ngrok.exe (on Windows), with the following command: `./ngrok authtoken <YOUR_AUTH_TOKEN>`
-  - Run the tunnel with the command './ngrok http 80'
+  - Run the tunnel with the command `./ngrok http 80`
 3. Now install Smoothbot, a repository for processing GET and POST requests, which is based on the Django Web framework (https://www.djangoproject.com/)
-  - Like the current repository, smoothbot is a custom repository available through github as https://github.com/fkunneman/smoothbot; clone the repository to a local folder of choice: 'git clone git@github.com:fkunneman/smoothbot.git'
+  - Like the current repository, smoothbot is a custom repository available through github as https://github.com/fkunneman/smoothbot; clone the repository to a local folder of choice: `git clone git@github.com:fkunneman/smoothbot.git`
   - In the repository, open the file smoothbot/settings.py, this file needs two adjustments to adapt it to your personal environment and make the repository operational:
     - On line 23, specify the SECRET_KEY - this may be a random sequence of characters.
     - On line 29, specify the allowed host.
-If you completed step 2 and succesfully started the ngrok tunnel, the url can be found from ngrok session information: check the lines that starts with "Forwarding" and copy the url that starts with "https" and ends with "ngrok.io".
-On line 29 of the settings.py file, replace "YOUR TUNNELING HOST" with this url.
+If you completed step 2 and succesfully started the ngrok tunnel, the url can be found from ngrok session information: check the lines that starts with 'Forwarding' and copy the url that starts with 'https' and ends with 'ngrok.io'.
+On line 29 of the settings.py file, replace 'YOUR TUNNELING HOST' with this url.
-  - Now you can start the web server: in the command line when located at the root of this repository, run python3 manage.py runserver
+  - Now you can start the web server: in the command line when located at the root of this repository, run `python3 manage.py runserver`
 4. When the webserver is set-up, you can finally connect this to a Google DialogFlow agent
 * Contact f.a.kunneman@vu.nl to acquire access to an example agent.
 * The intents, entities and context of the agent should align with those included in chefbot_NCF: the intents align with the user's moves, the entities align with the entities and the context aligns with the output context of each move.